mnielsen/cognitive_tools/cognitive_tools.md

 # Games

-**Are games the only way?** Marshall McLuhan once commented that "Anyone who tries to make a distinction between education and entertainment doesn't know the first thing about either."
+**What can we learn from games?**

+**Why are so many educational games terrible?** I think the problem is that many of the theories from the educational literature aren't very good.

 **What makes games such a great tool for thought?**
   [Watch this guy play Tetris](http://www.youtube.com/watch?feature=player_detailpage&v=jwC544Z37qo#t=171s).
   I won't spoil the surprise, but the last minute or so is almost beyond belief.

+**Are games the only way?** Marshall McLuhan once commented that "Anyone who tries to make a distinction between education and entertainment doesn't know the first thing about either."

 **People get amazingly good at games, very, very quickly.
 Why is this?
 Why do they get good so much faster than they do with other